CNES/cars/docs/source/user_manual.rst

         optional arguments:
-          -h, --help            show this help message and exit --epi_step EPI_STEP   Step of the deformation grid in nb. of pixels (default: 30, should be > 1)
+          -h, --help            show this help message and exit --epi_step EPI_STEP   Step of the deformation grid in nb. of pixels (default: 30, should be > 1) --disparity_margin DISPARITY_MARGIN
-          --disparity_margin DISPARITY_MARGIN
                                 Add a margin to min and max disparity as percent of the disparity range (default: 0.02, should be in range [0,1])
           --epipolar_error_upper_bound EPIPOLAR_ERROR_UPPER_BOUND
-                                Expected upper bound for epipolar error in pixels (default: 10, should be > 0)
+                                Expected upper bound for epipolar error in pixels (default: 10, should be > 0) --epipolar_error_maximum_bias EPIPOLAR_ERROR_MAXIMUM_BIAS
-          --epipolar_error_maximum_bias EPIPOLAR_ERROR_MAXIMUM_BIAS
-                                Maximum bias for epipolar error in pixels (default: 0, should be >= 0)
+                                Maximum bias for epipolar error in pixels (default: 0, should be >= 0) --elevation_delta_lower_bound ELEVATION_DELTA_LOWER_BOUND
-          --elevation_delta_lower_bound ELEVATION_DELTA_LOWER_BOUND
-                                Expected lower bound for elevation delta with respect to input low resolution DTM in meters (default: -1000) --elevation_delta_upper_bound ELEVATION_DELTA_UPPER_BOUND
+                                Expected lower bound for elevation delta with respect to input low resolution DTM in meters (default: -1000)
+          --elevation_delta_upper_bound ELEVATION_DELTA_UPPER_BOUND
-                                Expected upper bound for elevation delta with respect to input low resolution DTM in meters (default: 1000) --mode {pbs_dask,local_dask}
+                                Expected upper bound for elevation delta with respect to input low resolution DTM in meters (default: 1000)
+          --mode {pbs_dask,local_dask}
                                 Parallelization mode (default: local_dask)
           --nb_workers NB_WORKERS
-                                Number of workers (default: 8, should be > 0)
+                                Number of workers (default: 2, should be > 0)
           --walltime WALLTIME   Walltime for one worker (default: 00:59:00).
-Should be formatted as HH:MM:SS)
-          --check_inputs        Check inputs consistency
+Should be formatted as HH:MM:SS) --check_inputs        Check inputs consistency
+          --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                                Logger level (default: INFO.
+Should be one of (DEBUG, INFO, WARNING, ERROR, CRITICAL)

         mandatory arguments:
           -i INJSON, --injson INJSON